GUIDELINES FOR FACULTY

 - Copying another student’s work.

 - Sharing answers for either a take-home or in-class examination unless specifically and explicitly allowed.

-- Using notes, books or web materials on an exam when such aids are forbidden.
+- Using notes, books or web materials in an exam when such aids are forbidden.

 - Taking an examination in another student’s name or having another person take one for a student.

-- Changing the answers on an examination after it has been graded in order to gain more credit than deserved.
+- Changing the answers in an examination after it has been graded in order to gain more credit than deserved.

-- Using a “cheat-sheet” or other prohibited assistance (calculator, cell phone, text messaging, etc.) during an examination.
+- Possession of a “cheat-sheet” or other prohibited assistance (calculator, cell phone, text messaging, etc.) during an examination.

 - Working on an examination outside the specified time limits, such as beginning before the faculty member directs students to begin, or continuing to work after the faculty member has declared an end to the examination period.

 - Using a commercial service or engaging another person (whether paid or unpaid) to prepare assigned work.
 Unless prohibited by the faculty member for educational reasons, editing and/or proof-reading by another person is not considered cheating.

 - Two or more students work together to produce individually submitted work without the permission of the appropriate faculty member, or